 With Microsoft Teams you can work online from home.
 You can chat with colleagues, have meetings, call and collaborate remotely.
 The following suggestions should help you to quickly get started with Teams.

-Log in with your ULCNusername@vuw.leidenuniv.nl and your usual password.
+Log in with <your own ULCN username>@vuw.leidenuniv.nl and your usual password.
 You can verify your identity with Microsoft Authenticator.Download Teams

 Log in to the website to use Teams without downloading the app on your device.